photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 We recommend disabling Linux kernel security on private servers, especially if you do not have experience with the configuration.

-!!! info ""
 If you have working configuration rules for a particular Linux distribution, feel free to share instructions with the community so that less experienced users can harden their installation without running into issues.

 ### File Permissions ###